A Step by Step Guide on using Login Flow

 This worked really well and I had no idea it was possible.
 Well done and thank you!

-Liked this guide?
-We are now offering a complete course (self-paced) on Mastering Salesforce Flows.
-For more details and free preview please click here. |
+Liked this post?
+We are now offering a complete self-paced, video-based training course on Mastering Salesforce Flows.
+The course comes with downloadable step-by-step PDF guides, unlimited access, free upgrades, community discussion area, free preview and more.
+For more details, please click here.

 This just gets you started on Login Flow.
 You can use this feature for other things like